 Multiple frames can be arranged in the same Day Part to independently display different content at the same time.
 For instance, a movie theater may split the screen into two frames, one of which loops ads and movie trailers while the other shows the showtimes schedule and prices.

 A frame’s geometry can be set in Pixels or Percentage.
-Percentage geometry is simplest and allows the frame’s actual dimensions on screen to scale to different desktop resolutions of the Player displaying it.
-Pixel geometry is used when additional precision is required, however, for it to display correctly, the resolution of the Player must match the display type’s resolution.
+Percentage geometry is simplest and allows the frame’s actual dimensions on the screen to scale to different desktop resolutions of the player displaying it.
+Pixel geometry is used when more precision is required, however, for it to display correctly, the resolution of the player must match the display type’s resolution.
 X and Y indicate the position of the top left corner of the frame.
 Z indicates the depth of the frame, with lower Z-ordered frames appearing beneath higher Z-order frames.
 Red sections indicate errors where frames of the same z-order are overlapping.

-In the display unit Editor’s Day Parts tab, you have the option of cloning a Day Part.
-Cloning a Day Part will effectively copy all of its properties, frames and scheduling to a new Day Part.
+You can clone a Day part in the Day Parts tab of the Display Unit Properties dialog.
+Cloning a Day Part will effectively copy all of its properties, frames, and scheduling to a new Day Part.
 Use cloning if you wish to add a new Day Part that will be automatically included in all Campaigns that targeted the previous Day Part.